Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Discussion

 where $\mathbf{p}^{\mathrm{st}}$ denotes the stationary distribution.
 The poles of $\tilde{\mathbf{R}}(s)$ move toward the imaginary axis, producing divergent relaxation times and enhanced sensitivity to perturbations, which determine the relaxation time scales of the system.

 The response function is directly connected to the generalized fluctuation–dissipation ratio $X_{AB}(\omega)$, which equals unity in equilibrium and deviates from unity in nonequilibrium systems due to external driving and memory effects.
 Within the entropy bathtub framework, $\chi(\tau)$ describes the response of the system to external perturbations and its subsequent relaxation toward the steady state.
 Transient perturbations, such as acute disturbances, induce deviations that decay according to the response function, while the presence of memory leads to long temporal tails reflecting persistent environmental correlations.
-In contrast, sustained or irreversible perturbations may shift the system toward a new nonequilibrium steady state characterized by enhanced entropy production.
+Sustained or irreversible perturbations may shift the system toward a new nonequilibrium steady state characterized by enhanced entropy production.
+Such behavior can already arise within the Markovian entropy-bathtub framework under a permanent change of driving force, while the non-Markovian extension considered here modifies the transient pathway, relaxation times, and stability properties associated with the approach to that new steady state.
 The non-Markovian response function therefore provides a quantitative link between the microscopic memory kernel and macroscopic observables, connecting spontaneous fluctuations, entropy production, and the dynamical responses of living systems to environmental or stochastic perturbations.